vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/01_pramANa-paddhatiH.md

 <details><summary>English</summary>

 23. Therefore, O great sage!
 All persons are not qualified for Karmayoga; because such (a qualification) is found to be non-existent in the ease of all the prescribed duties.
-24. There is no interest for any body even in Jana- yoga.
+24. There is no interest for any body even in Janayoga.

 *Karmayoga: The performance of actions, worldly and religious rites so as to attain non-attachment and freedom.
 Some sects like the Vaikhanasas adopt it as the sole means, and consider it to be perfect in itself.